Orlando, Florida: Music and local culture

 Orlando is home to numerous recording studios and producers, and as a result, contributed heavily to the boyband craze of the mid-1990s.
 The groups Backstreet Boys, *NSYNC, and O-Town were each formed in Orlando prior to their mainstream commercial breakthroughs.
-The alternative rock groups Matchbox Twenty, Seven Mary Three, and Alter Bridge hail from Orlando, as well as the Christian hip hop act Group 1 Crew.
+The alternative rock groups Matchbox Twenty, Seven Mary Three, and Alter Bridge hail from Orlando, as well as the Christian hip-hop act Group 1 Crew.
 Orlando also has a prominent metal scene, spawning bands such as Death and Trivium.
-There are also hip hop music, metal, rock music, reggaeton and Latino music scenes that have all been active within the city.
+There are also hip-hop, metal, rock music, reggaeton and Latino music scenes that have all been active within the city.

 A substantial amount of the teenage and young adult populations identify as being goth, emo, or punk.
 Orlando experienced its own Second Summer of Love between 1991 and 1992 that popularized the subculture surrounding electronic dance music in Florida.
 Over the years, the intensity of the music increased.
-In the late 1990s, Skrape, a metal band, was established, shortly followed by the screamo band From First to Last as well as the alternative metal band Fireflight.
-In the early 2000s, the heavy metal bands Trivium and Mindscar formed.
-In the later 2000s, more screamo bands, such as Blood on the Dance Floor, Sleeping with Sirens, and Broadway were established.
-The Vans Warped Tour, a concert containing metalcore/screamo/punk bands, takes place in Orlando annually.
+In the late 1990s, Skrape, a metal band, was established, shortly followed by the post-hardcore band From First to Last as well as the alternative metal band Fireflight.
+In the early 2000s, the extreme metal bands Trivium and Mindscar formed.
+In the later 2000s, more post-hardcore bands, such as Sleeping with Sirens and Broadway were established.
+The Vans Warped Tour, a concert containing metalcore/alternative metal/punk bands, takes place in Orlando annually.
 The American Awesome Alliance post-hardcore band formed in 2012.